-3D Kink And Open Standards
+3D Sex Games And Open Standards

 One of the things I’ve been trying to figure out is how open the product is.
 If the design work that users do can be readily saved and shared, there’s likely to be a fan community that grows up around the product, as there long has been around the quite-a-bit-harder-to-use and (IMO) not-for-the-non-artist 3d-modeling tool Poser.